Ze-Rax/TrackmaniaFlagRush/README.md

   - `Team 2` wants to stop `Team 1` from scoring at `Team 2` base

-Each team needs one `Team Spawn` (any Start block) and one or more `Team Base` (any Finish block).
-This means that the `Team 1` Base should be on the same side as the `Team 1` Spawn.
+Each team needs exactly one `Team Spawn` (any `Start` block) and one or more `Team Base` (any `Finish` block).
+This means that the `Team 1 Base` should be on the same side as the `Team 1 Spawn`.

-You need to assign each team the `Spawn` and the `Base` by using the `Edit Block Properties`-tool.
+You need to assign each team the `Spawn` and the `Base` by using the `Edit Block Properties`-tool. (`Block with cogwheel` icon in the `map editor toolbar`)

 ---

-The `Flag Spawn` is a semi-transparent ball with no collision is an item that marks the location of the flag at the start of a round.
-Multiple flag spawns are allowed.
-One needs to be the Default Flag Spawn.
+The `Flag Spawn` is a green, semi-transparent, spehere-shaped item with no collision that marks the location of where the Flag may spawn.
+Multiple flag spawns are allowed but at least one has to be present.
+Additionally, one of the flag spawns needs to be set as the `Default Flag Spawn` using the `Edit Block Properties`-tool.
+Technically any `Checkpoint` block can be used as a `Flag Spawn`, but it's recommended to use the provided item for it's point-symmetrical nature which makes it accessible from each direction the same way.

-The `Default Flag Spawn` is required to be set on one flag spawn - if there’s just one spawn on the map, it still needs the marker.
-The mode has two options for flag spawns in-game; one will force only one spawn location to be used, and the other will choose randomly.
-If the former is selected, the Default Flag Spawn is used.
-Otherwise, it is ignored.
+The mode has two options for how flag spawns are chosen in-match; One will force only the `Default Flag Spawn` to be used, and the other will choose a random `Flag Spawn` among all `Flag Spawns` (including the `Default Flag Spawn`).

 ---

-The `Player Reset` is a smaller gold ball that is used to make sure player respawns work in a match.
-Just place exactly one somewhere near the middle of the map.
+The `Player Reset` is a small, gold, sphere-shaped item that is used to make sure the gamemode can register a player crossing a `Flag Spawn` or `Base` at any time in the match.
+This has rather complicated techinical reasons.
+Just place exactly one somewhere roughly near the middle of the map.

+---

-When you have these places, you got back to the `Edit Block Properties` menu and select the relevant option for each: `Flag` for the flag spawn, and `None` for the Players Reset item.
+When you placed all required landmarks, go back to the `Edit Block Properties`-tool and select the relevant options for each:

+  - For `Checkpoints` that should be used as `Flag Spawns`, select `Flag`.
+  - For `Start` blocks that should be used as `Spawn`, select the according team (`Team 1` or `Team 2`).
+	- For `Finish` blocks that should be used as `Bases`, select the according team (`Team 1` or `Team 2`).
+	- Every landmark is initialized in an `Unused`-state which makes the gamemode ignore it.
+You can reset a a landmark to that state with the `None` option in the respective property editing menu.
+The `Player Reset` item shoud be in the unused state.

 ## 4. Validating

 When you have placed all the required landmarks and configured them appropriatly, then the map will automatically be validated; There is no need to drive the map and clicking the green validation flag won’t even have any function.
-If you’re map is still invalid and you don’t know why, then you can click on the red flag in the bottom right; An error message should pop up, telling you requirements are not fullfilled.
+If you’re map is still invalid and you don’t know why, then you can click on the red flag in the bottom right; An error message should pop up, telling you what requirements are not fullfilled.

 ## 5. Optional FlagRush name tag